Shamia Bostic, Search and Reunion Specialist firstname.lastname@example.org

 1. Adoption Matching Registry

-If one party has failed to register to exchange information, the adoptee or the birth parent can contact their adoption agency to request a search (see step 2).
-Most agencies charge a fee to perform a search.
+Most agencies charge a fee for their searches.
 If an agency does not provide search services, you may petition the court to have a Confidential Intermediary appointed to complete your search.

 2. St. Elizabeth|Coleman Services